outscal/Unity-3D-Project-Damage-System/Chap01- What is an Interface.md

 ---
 ## Repository of Battle Tank game
-In order to test your skills post completing this project, Checkout the repository below for,
+In order to test your skills before completing this project, Checkout the repository below for,

 Problem Statement for the Damage System of Battle tank game.